arpitbbhayani/articles/blogs/bayesian-average.md

 We established that Cumulative Rating is better than Arithmetic Mean but it is not fool-proof and that's where the Bayesian Average comes to the rescue.

 # The Bayesian Average
-Bayesian Average computes the mean of a population by not only using the data residing in the population but also considering some outside information, like a pre-existing belief - a derived property from the dataset for example, prior mean.
+Bayesian Average computes the mean of a population by not only using the data residing in the population but also considering some outside information, like a pre-existing belief - a derived property from the dataset, for example, prior mean.

 ## The intuition
 The major problem with Arithmetic Mean as the scoring function was how unreliable it was when we had a low number of data points (cardinality) to compute the score.
 Bayesian Average plays a part here by introducing pre-belief into the scheme of things.